 Like other recipes with one obvious main ingredient, it is fundamental that it needs to be the best quality one can get.
 Needless to say that is going to be the flavor of the treat, whatever you do to it.
 So, if you buy a chocolate that tastes like soap, you’ll end with a bark that tastes like soap.
 Elementary, my dear reader.
 I don’t have nothing against people who don’t mind to eat chocolate tasting like soap or some oily weirdness, just to make things clear.
 Although I have to say that you are certainly missing the point here and mistreating your taste buds.
 Well, in a “time” when The Protester is nominated Person of the Year, who knows if you won’t end up with a revolution in your mouth?
 And maybe, that will change your world too.
 In the best way possible.
 I hope this one does the trick.
 Happy Christmas!

-14 oz good quality chocolate (I used a mix of 60% dark chocolate and some good milk chocolate bars)
+- 14 oz good quality chocolate (I used a mix of 60% dark chocolate and some good milk chocolate bars)

-3/4 cup roasted hazelnuts
+- 3/4 cup roasted hazelnuts

-1/3 cup dried cranberries
+- 1/3 cup dried cranberries

-Line a baking sheet with parchment paper.
+- Line a baking sheet with parchment paper.

-Melt the chocolate in a double boiler or in the microwave in 30 seconds intervals, stirring until well melted and smooth.
+- Melt the chocolate in a double boiler or in the microwave in 30 seconds intervals, stirring until well melted and smooth.

-Pour the melted chocolate in the prepared baking sheet and smooth with a spatula until evenly spread in a thin layer.
+- Pour the melted chocolate in the prepared baking sheet and smooth with a spatula until evenly spread in a thin layer.

-Arrange the roasted hazelnuts and cranberries on top.
+- Arrange the roasted hazelnuts and cranberries on top.

-Chill in the fridge until set, about one hour.
-Cut into pieces and enjoy.
+- Chill in the fridge until set, about one hour.

-Note: better to keep in the fridge until ready to eat.
+- Better to keep in the fridge until ready to eat.